-In spring 2019, NASA will load the six-ton Webb telescope onto an Ariane 5 rocket, which is just a little smaller than the space shuttle was.
+In 2020, NASA will load the six-ton Webb telescope onto an Ariane 5 rocket, which is just a little smaller than the space shuttle was.
 The telescope will be intricately configured and compacted to nestle inside the shroud of the rocket, its solar panel and mirror tower retracted, its primary mirror, sunshield, secondary mirror, communications antennae, and momentum flap folded up.

 The Journey Begins

 Half an hour after launch, Webb will separate from the rocket and begin its month-long solo journey to its new home, the Second Sun-Earth Lagrange Point.

 As Webb travels, its parts will extend and unfold.
 Its five-layer sunshield will slowly unfurl, stretched taut by cables attached to motors.
 The delicate layers, each about as thin as plastic wrap, are reinforced with ribs that prevent tearing.
 The fragility of the layers works in their favor — they are more likely to form the occasional small hole than tear apart.
 And since the sunshield has so many layers, the next layer (or the next) can stop any light that penetrates from such a tiny fissure.

 Because the telescope is so far away from Earth, it lacks the protection of our planet's magnetic field.
 This means it will be bombarded by high-energy cosmic rays, which can interfere with signals, or even build up enough of an electrical charge to cause small lightning strikes on the telescope.
 The sunshield's coatings of aluminum and a grid of conducting strips on the sunshield layers control the electricity and prevent voltage arcs from damaging the telescope.